drs-11/Apis/README.md

-# MightyLiteDB
+# Apis [WIP]

-Make way, for the strongest of the smallest database has come.

 ---

 ### What is this?

-Supposed to be a key-value store running on multiple nodes with basic database features when it will be in its final form.
+Supposed to be a key-value store running on multiple nodes with basic database features when it is completed.

-### How is this gonna happen?

-In planning phase right now.
-If you're interested in contributing that's awesome, I'll be putting up issues, check those out.

-### Why this name?
+### Phases

-I'm sorry.
+- [x]  Simple key-value store with REST API and `map` as the data structure.
+- [ ]  Expand map data structure with more data types.
+- [ ]  Expand API commands.
+- [ ]  Change from `map` data structure to B-Tree.
+- [ ]  Introduce batch operations.
+- [ ]  Add multi-user support.
+- [ ]  Add atomicity features.
+- [ ]  Make database distributed.